htb/PixelPerfect/tutorial/tutorial.md

 We can now run the app.
 It will do absolutely nothing except display a blue rectangle at the top.
 But we are ready to start drawing!

-## Image `scale` and view `contentScaleFactor`

-These concepts require a bit of explanation before we move on with drawing.
-It is about pixel resolution and conversion from *pixel* to *point* coordinates.

-The `contentScaleFactor` (say 3) for the view is simply a coordinate mapping from one point in the view to the pixel (3) on what it renders to; the physical screen.
-So at factor 3, 100 points will render to 300 pixels.
-For those views that have their own backing stores (typically *not* UIImageView), the resolution of the graphics is at the scale factor.
-I.e. 300 pixels for a view of 100 points in this case.
-(UIImageView renders directly from its `image` rather than first copying the image to the view's backing store.)
-So on a higher resolution device with a higher a higher resolution graphic or image in the view, the rendered graphic will look prettier.

-Similarly, an image of `scale` (say 3) has an actual pixel representation that factor larger than its point size.
-So an image 100 points wide with a scale of 3 contains 100 pixels in width.

-See this old but [brilliant article](https://www.objc.io/issues/3-views/moving-pixels-onto-the-screen/) to learn more about how graphics is drawn.
-Too bad it doesn't cover the scale factors, though.

 ## Let's draw a line